A hierarchical Bayesian model for predicting ecological interactions using scaled evolutionary relationships

 It would be interesting in future work to explore which other network properties are maintained using this model.

-A limitation of observational data is that many networks are based on presence-only data.
-The proposed uncertainty adjustment of Section \ref{sec:Uncertainty} serves as an empirical penalizing method only, since one cannot infer prevalence from such data \parencite{hastie2013inference}.
 While the intent of this research is to identify undocumented interactions, this model can also account for uncertainty in observed interactions.
 In this case, our model may be used to identify weakly supported interactions that are false positives or sampling artefacts in the literature that may benefit from additional investigation.
-The framework illustrated here is not limited to host-parasite networks, but is well suited to multiple ecological networks such as plant-herbivore, flower-pollinator, or predator-prey interactions.
-In the case of host-parasite interactions, this approach could form an integral component of proactive surveillance systems for emerging diseases \parencite{Farrell2013}.
+In the case of host-parasite interactions, our approach could form an integral component of proactive surveillance systems for emerging diseases \parencite{Farrell2013}.
+However, the framework illustrated here is not limited to host-parasite networks, but is well suited to multiple ecological networks such as plant-herbivore, flower-pollinator, or predator-prey interactions.